Multiple insurance providers offer these plans, but you must qualify for it.

-How Does Burial & Life Insurance With No Waiting Period Work?
+How Does Burial Insurance With No Waiting Period Work?

-Any type of life insurance with no waiting period pays out the entire death benefit, even if death occurs during the first two years.
+Any type of life insurance with no waiting period will pay out the entire death benefit, even if death occurs during the first two years.

-Death can be from natural or accidental causes, and your beneficiaries will still receive the full death benefit.
+The cause of death can be natural or accidental, and your beneficiaries will still receive the full death benefit.

-It’s usually just a matter of searching until you find a life insurance company(s) that will accept all your health conditions and insure you for immediate coverage.
+It’s usually just a matter of searching until you find a life insurance company(s) that will accept all your health conditions and approve you for immediate coverage.

-How To Qualify For No Waiting Period Coverage
+How To Qualify For No Waiting Period Final Expense Coverage

 To qualify for life or final expense insurance with no waiting period, you must apply with a company where you answer health questions and are subsequently approved.

-You don’t have to undergo a medical exam, but you must answer some medical questions.
+You don’t have to undergo a medical exam but must answer questions about your medical history.

-Remember that no health questions life insurance plans always come with a two-year waiting period (except for accidental death).
+Remember that all life insurance plans with no health questions will always have a two-year waiting period for natural causes of death.

 Commonly referred to as a “graded plan” by most companies, a partial waiting period means that only a portion of the death benefit will pay out during the first two years.